blawson-bates/AmNat_MS61381R1_ABM_software/README.md

 - `rng_mt19937.py`

-  > - `RNG` class that implements a wrapper around numpy's MT19937 (Mersenne twister) generator to allow for a "multiple-streams" implementation, i.e., where we can have a different stream of random numbers for each different stochastic component in the model.
+  > - `RNG` class that implements a wrapper around numpy's MT19937 (Mersenne twister) generator to allow for a "multiple-streams" implementation, i.e., providing a different stream of random numbers for each different stochastic component in the model.

 - `simulation.py`